Unsourced Random Access: A Comprehensive Survey: URA: A Recent Paradigm

-Many existing fading URA solutions employ preambles/pilots to estimate the channel coefficients used in the decoding phase.
+\item Code-domain separation: In some URA schemes, each user randomly selects a preamble/pilot/pattern and uses it to prepare its data for transmission.
+One way is to transmit a concatenation of a preamble or pilot and the main signal.
+At the receiver end, the channel coefficients for different users can be estimated using the detected pilots.
+Then, minimum mean square error (MMSE) or maximum ratio combining (MRC) solutions can be employed to separate the user packets, before decoding them using single-user channel decoders.
+Another way is to multiply a randomly selected pattern by the main signal, which is used in random-spreading-based solutions.
+However, employing these techniques usually decreases the amount of power and time resources dedicated to the data (main signal) part.
+Therefore, for interference management to be effective, the choices of type, length, and power of the pilots and pattern sequences are crucial.

+\item Power-domain separation: An alternative approach for user separation, especially effective in GMAC scenarios, is the so-called \textit{power diversity} technique \cite{ahmadi2021random}, where each user randomly picks a transmit power level from a limited set with a specific probability distribution, satisfying the overall power constraint.
+Since the users are now separated by different power levels, the receiver, with a high probability, decodes the users with the highest power level first, and after each SIC step, it moves to decode the lower power levels.
+The appropriate design of the power diversity parameters, namely, the number of power levels, their values, and their probability distribution, is crucial for optimizing the system performance.

+\end{enumerate} \textbf{Collisions:} In many classical random access setups, such as ALOHA, collision is used interchangeably with interference, i.e., when user packets are fully or partially received at the same time at the receiver.
+However, in the URA literature, collision by default refers to the collision of either user messages or user pilots, which occurs when two or more users have the same messages or pilot sequences, respectively. \begin{enumerate} \item Message collision: In the case of user message collision, with the help of a randomized encoding process independent of user messages, the receiver can recover collided user messages to some extent.
+Note that in a conventional URA setup, since the receiver is only interested in the list of transmitted messages, being able to recover at least one of the collided messages does not increase the misdetection rate.
+However, this matter becomes more important in some URA systems where the receiver is also interested in the frequency of user messages. \item Pilot collision: Many existing works taking into account channel fading employ preambles/pilots to estimate the channel coefficients used in the decoding phase.
 However, it is impossible to assign dedicated preambles/pilots due to the massive number of potential users.
-Therefore, as a common approach, the users randomly and independently pick a preamble/pilot from a common codebook based on a part of their message bits (pilot bits).
-Hence, if the pilot bits of multiple users are the same (i.e., pilot contamination), a collision occurs and the system struggles to decode the transmitted packets.
-Therefore, it is crucial to perform a preliminary analysis to optimize the design parameters to keep the collision probability lower than a desired threshold \cite{Ahmadi2023Unsourced} or develop techniques for its mitigation \cite{ahmadi2021Unsourced}.
+Therefore, as a common approach, the users independently pick a preamble/pilot from a common codebook, either randomly or based on a part of their message bits.
+Hence, if the pilot bits of multiple users are the same (called pilot contamination in massive MIMO literature \cite{bjornson2017massive}), a collision occurs, and the system struggles to decode the transmitted packets.
+Therefore, it is crucial to perform a preliminary analysis to optimize the design parameters to keep the pilot collision probability lower than a desired threshold or develop techniques for its mitigation. \end{enumerate}